oneRF/ReSeNI/README.md

 - Commercial card with 3g modem.

--Module radio to talk to an RSSF.
+- Module radio to talk to an RSSF.

 - IP65 fully enclosed, a local configuration of the hub at the time of installation will be made by Bluetooth or WiFi via http interface that can be accessed by the field technician's phone or tablet.